alexey-luchinsky/rrF/README.md

   * alternatively you can use var 'cos\_i\_j', where i and j are the number of particles.
 The result will be the cosine of the momenta of the corresponding particles in lab frame.
-* part is the sting specifying system of particles.
-Every number in this string corresponds to the particle with this number in the decay file (zero stands for the decaying particle).
+* part is the srting specifying system of particles.
+Every number in this string corresponds to the particle with this number in the decay file (zero stands for the decaying particle, see also the descriptor below).
 If the letter m is preceeding the number, the corresponding momentum is taken with minus sign.
 For example, in the case of "tau- to e- anti-nu-e nu_tau" decay variable "m2_12m3" is (pE+pnuE-pnuTau)^2.
 * nBins, min, max are requested number of bins, minimum and maximum values of the histogram

 Several histograms can be saved either by giving "-v" arguments more than once, or in the list form like **-v "[m2_12, pT_3]"